JeremyAnsel/xwa_hooks/xwa_hook_32bpp/zip/readme.txt

 At offset 031552, replace 744081E3FFFF00008D1C5BC1E303668B8B50B25F00 with 33C06681FBA201740340EB0383C00489442410EB0B.
 At offset 031572, replace 8BC12500400000F7D81BC024FD83C006 with 81E3FFFF00008D1C5BC1E303EB479090.
 At offset 0CD847, replace E8A4000000 with E8D4A60D00.

+*** Usage ***

+# Skins

+Suppose that the craft is "FlightModels\[Model].opt".
+To create a skin named "[Skin1]", create a folder named "FlightModels\Skins\[Model]\[Skin1]\".
+To replace a texture, place it in the skins folder with the same name and dimensions of the original texture.
+The supported image formats are bmp, png, jpg.
+Use the png format to get transparency.
+See "Skins\XWing\Default\Tex00033.png" for an example for the vanilla X-Wing.

+Suppose that the mission is "[MissionDir]\[Mission].tie".
+To define a skin for a craft, create a file named "[MissionDir]\[Mission]_Skins.txt" or create a section named "[Skins]" in "[MissionDir]\[Mission].ini".
+The format is
+CraftOptName = SkinNameA, SkinNameB
+CraftOptName_fg_# = SkinName1, SkinName2, SkinName3
+# in CraftOptName_fg_# is an integer for the opt color marking index, starting at 0.
+The default SkinName is "Default".
+See "Skins.txt"

 *** Credits ***